Julie Zuniga

 Biography

 Dr. Julie Zuniga is an associate professor.
-Her research interest includes self-management of stigmatized illnesses in conjunction with co-morbid conditions, with a focus on HIV and diabetes.
+Her research interest includes the prevention and management of chronic conditions, with a focus on diabetes.
 Dr. Zuniga received her doctorate in nursing at The University of Texas at Austin and completed her post-doctoral fellowship at Emory University in Atlanta, Georgia.
+Dr. Zuniga has a passion for global health nursing.
+As an active member of AMPATH's Nursing Work Group, she collaborates with colleagues in Kenya and Mexico.

 Education